ckeditor/ckeditor5/docs/framework/guides/creating-simple-plugin.md

 The plugin that you will write will use a part of the {@link features/image image feature} and will add a simple UI to it &mdash; an "Insert image" button that will open a prompt window asking for the image URL when clicked.
 Submitting the URL will result in inserting the image into the content and selecting it.

 <info-box>
-	We recommend using the official {@link framework/guides/development-tools#ckeditor-5-inspector instance inspector} for development and debugging.
+	We recommend using the official {@link framework/guides/development-tools#ckeditor-5-inspector CKEditor 5 inspector} for development and debugging.
 It will give you tons of useful information about the state of the editor such as internal data structures, selection, commands, and many more.
 </info-box>

 ## Step 1.
 Installing dependencies